willmeierart/CWUE/README.md

 #  Carwash USA Express

 ##  First of iterative suite of ICWG carwash sites

+designed specifically for max-modularity/duplicability

+makes use of:
++ apollo and graphql (with graphcms backend) for handling requests / data
++ redux for local state management
++ next.js for max-performance ssr react
++ google APIs (geocode, maps, places-autocomplete) for handling and displaying location data
+  + use zero@agencyzero.com login for [google developer console](https://developers.google.com/) if managing keys, etc, necessary

+for top-level overview / orientation see: [dev notes](./DevNotes.md)

-developed by Will Meier at Agency Zero
+developed by Will Meier at Agency Zero 2018

 😎